lneisenman/nrnpy3win/Instructions.rst

    npy_apiver=`$ac_nrn_python -c "import sys;sys.stdout.write(str(sys.api_version))"`

-Replace `src/nrnpython/nrnpython.cpp` with my edited version.
+Replace `src/nrnpython/nrnpython.cpp` with `my edited version <https://github.com/lneisenman/nrnpy3win/blob/master/src/nrnpython/nrnpython.cpp>_`.
 This is necessary because the `PyFile_AsFile` macro does not exist in the Python 3 C API.

 Then build in 2 stages with the following commands::